iminparallel/MileStones-Contract/README.md

 yarn
-get your environment variables, you can find the list in hardhat.config.js yarn hardhat compile - to compile and produce the artifacts yarn hardhat deploy - to deploy in testnet yarn hardhat deploy --network sepolia - to deploy in sepolia yarn hardhat test - to run tests locally yarn hardhat test --network sepolia - to test in sepolia test net
+get your environment variables, you can find the list in hardhat.config.js yarn hardhat compile - to compile and produce the artifacts yarn hardhat deploy - to deploy in localnet yarn hardhat deploy --network sepolia - to deploy in sepolia yarn hardhat test - to run tests locally yarn hardhat test --network sepolia - to test in sepolia test net